raspberrypilearning/generic-python-finding-substrings/en/step_1.md

 	True
 	```

-- As you can see, it found the substring `on`, as it's the last two characters in the string `Python`.
-If you're only looking for complete words, you can split the string up first.
+- As you can see, the operator found the substring `on`, as it's the last two characters in the string `Python`.
+If you only want to look for complete words, you can split the string up first.
 This turns it into a list.

 	```python
 	>>> 'Programming with Python is awesome'.lower().split()